Ainhoa-Urtasun-UPNA/hohr-project-group-assignment-activ3d/TASKS.md

 Last but not least, for each occupation, compare your predictions to anticipate mismatches.
 ***
+We have solved the matrix X and Y using the information provided in the statement.
+The first 3 rows of this matrixes represent the managers of 3 different years.
+The following 3 rows are related to engineers and the last 3 rows to operators (for 3 different years also).
+The values in matrix X are data on unemployment (in percentage).
+On the other hand, values in matrix Y are workers on average (per firm).
+The final result we got is 4 managers, 12 engineers and 7 operators.

 ## Task 5
 * Objective: Post 1 job vacancy for each occupation to work on remote by describing the tasks and skills required.
 Use [Indeed](https://www.indeed.com/l-Remote-jobs.html) for help.